 JRW.
 "Philip P. Bliss."
 The Canterbury Dictionary of Hymnology.
 Canterbury Press, accessed June 7, 2017, http://www.hymnology.co.uk/p/philip-p-bliss.

-Rev. Jackson Henry serves as the Director of Music Ministries at Discipleship Ministries in Nashville, Tennessee.
+Rev. Jackson Henry serves as Director of Music Ministries at First UMC, Franklin, Tennessee.